Beggan, Hennelly, Galligan - it was the weekend of the goalkeepers

 Stephen Cluxton may have started the goalkeeping evolution a decade or more ago.
 Beggan, with a bit of help from Niall Morgan, has brought that to an entirely new level with revolutionary moves and it now appears every new custodian on the scene is effectively a 15th outdoor player or as we used to call it in our primary school days lunchtime kickouts, a 'fly goalie'.

-The opening weekend of the league included Mayo's netminder Rob Hennelly - just as he did against Dublin last summer - landing a high-pressure, last-gasp free for James Horan's side as they fought back from five points with less than 15 minutes left to snatch a draw against Donegal at Markievicz Park.
+The opening weekend of the league included Mayo's netminder Rob Hennelly - just as he did against Dublin last summer - landing a high-pressure, last-gasp free for James Horan's side as they fought back from five points down with less than 15 minutes left to snatch a draw against Donegal at Markievicz Park.

 Galligan is Cavan's joint top scorer in Leitrim